exonum/exonum-doc/src/architecture/transactions.md

 ### Info

-The `info` method returns the useful information (from service developers point of view) about transaction and has no access to the blockchain state as the `verify`.
+The `info` method returns the useful information (from service developers point of view) about the transaction and has no access to the blockchain state as the `verify`.

 !!!
 Example